gylli251/PlexDoctor/README.md

 - Notifications - Email, Discord, Slack
 - Read from logs what went wrong with plex and notify user
 - Scheduling so we can run it as a service
 - Check for more things that could be going wrong.
-Check if libary is mounted, Possible to test a short video transcode/direct stream?.
+Possible to test a short video transcode/direct stream?
+-